Pros: Clean, clear and crisp highs, tight and deep low-end

 On my X-Fi Titanium HD, I thought that the Altec Lansing VS4121s had a FANTASTIC sound.
 Excellent tight and deep low-end (no boominess or distortion whatsoever), and the mids and highs were clean and clear (and crisp).
 However, then I upgraded to the Klipsch ProMedia 2.1. lol The Altec Lansings have an total of 31 watts of available power: 6 watts per satellite, and 19W for the subwoofer.
 I used to think that this was more than I needed, but the Klipsch ProMedia 2.1 has 200W: 35W per satellite and 130W for the subwoofer!
 Not only does this obviously have a more powerful sound when I listen to it, but the mids and highs are noticeably clearer and cleaner and crisper than the Altec Lansing VS4121 system, and the low end is definitely superior as well.
 Oh yeah, and I forgot to physically describe the subwoofer: it has a side-firing 6.5" long-throw subwoofer with the port on the front.
 I don't know if this makes any difference, but maybe it does.
 Oh yeah, and it's MUCH heavier than the Altec Lansing VS4121's subwoofer!
 That's probably due to the amplifier.
 Another physical difference I noticed is that the subwoofer speaker itself has a bowl-shaped dust cover (that's the thing in the center that's usually a dome) while the Altec Lansing VS4121's subwoofer has the typical dome-shaped dust cover.
 I don't know what difference this makes if any, but it looks cool.

 I bought mine used through eBay because I wanted the older version that has the plug-in satellite design (the speaker wires can be replaced).
-So, I also recently upgraded my satellite speaker wires to some custom-made 16 AWG Monster Cable speaker wires (very nice ones with very nice Neutrik Rean plugs and the bare wire ends are soldered using Silver solder).
+So, I also recently upgraded my satellite speaker wires to some custom-made 16-gauge Monster Cable speaker wires (very nice ones with very nice Neutrik Rean plugs and the bare wire ends are soldered using Silver solder).
 These wires were made by a professional on eBay.
 It's the premium 16 AWG Monster XP® speaker cables cut from a spool with these Neutrik Rean plugs on one end and bare wires that are soldered together on the other.
-They're soldered so that you never have to worry about the strands becoming frayed and also so that the signal is strong and evenly dispersed to all of the strands right at the very beginning of the wire.
-This way, the signal doesn't have to travel down the strands a ways first just to eventually get dispersed or distributed to all of the strands to eventually become an evenly-distributed signal on all the strands.
-Instead, the signal starts out that way!
+I think the reason for soldering the bare ends is to help prevent the strands from fraying.

-The ProMedia 2.1's stock wires are 22 AWG cheap aluminum wires with the typical thin and cheap jacket.
+The ProMedia 2.1's stock wires are 22-gauge (thinner than 16-gauge) cheap aluminum wires with the typical thin and cheap jacket.
 The plugs on the stock wires aren't even gold-plated.
 They're just cheap wires that are nothing special at ALL.
 The Monster cables are truly monster cables. hehe They are VASTLY superior, they're bigger, and they're heavier.
 The sound is quite noticeably better as well.
-The mids and highs are much cleaner and stronger and clearer, and I'd even say that the sound is more natural and maybe also warmer.
+The mids and highs are much cleaner and stronger and clearer AND SMOOTHER, and I'd even say that the sound is more natural and maybe also warmer.
 The sound stage has been improved as well; it's hard to explain what I mean, but it's like I have a superior stereo sound or something.
-So yeah, now my computer's audio system is about as good as it's ever going to get, and that's fine by me because I seriously cannot afford anything better (nor have ever been able to).
-Therefore, I'm 100% content with what I have now.
+I'm EXTREMELY happy with what I have now, and within my budget, I have reached the absolute pinnacle of audio quality.
+I know that I could spend a few hundred dollars more to get some very high-end audiophile-grade speakers, but I can tell you right now that I'll never be able to spend that much.
+I have to budget month by month, and spending a few hundred or more in one month is usually impossible for me.

-Oh, there's something I should mention about the ProMedia 2.1: you might read some customer reviews (and maybe some professional reviews) that the power switch is on the back of the subwoofer, which is where the amplifier is located.
-Some people complain that this is bad because it's difficult to reach, but here's the thing: this speaker system is not supposed to be turned on and off every single day.
+Oh, there's something I should mention about the ProMedia 2.1: you might read some customer reviews (and maybe some professional reviews) complaining that the power switch is on the back of the subwoofer, which is where the amplifier is located.
+The complaint is that it's difficult to reach for turning it off at the end of each day, but here's the thing: this speaker system is not supposed to be turned on and off every single day.
 You just unbox it, turn it on, and LEAVE it on.
-The only time you should turn it off is if you won't be using it for like a week or more (such as going on vacation).
-So, the location of the switch is a smart design; it reduces the chances of the owner turning it on and off every day.
-Turning it on and off every day can cause a premature failure.
+The only time you should turn it off is if you won't be using it for an extended period of time (like a week or more).
+So, the location of the switch is a smart design because it reduces the chances of the owner turning it on and off every day.
+Turning it on and off every day can cause a premature failure and other unexpected problems.
 I mean, I'm sure they could have made it possible to turn it on and off from the pod, but they chose not to, and for very good reason.

-Anyway, so yeah: the Klipsch ProMedia 2.1 system is an extremely awesome 2.1 computer speaker system (especially if you can replace your satellite's speaker wires)!
-If you can't replace your satellite's speaker wires though, then don't worry because to be honest with you, the sound I was getting was so good that I was truly convinced that the superior speaker wires couldn't make any difference.
-The new versions today have hardwired wires, and so you'd be "stuck" with them, but again, don't worry about it.
+Anyway, so yeah: the Klipsch ProMedia 2.1 system is an extremely awesome 2.1 computer speaker system.
 You won't find a better 2.1 computer speaker system!
 So, stop looking and buy it already.
 I promise you that you will love it.